-Arts on Prescription is a series of friendly, weekly art workshops for people experiencing depression, stress or anxiety.
+Arts for Positive Mental Health is a series of friendly, weekly art workshops for people experiencing depression, anxiety and/or other mental health problems.
 Led by a professional artist and a qualified counsellor, they offer the chance to experience working with a wide range of materials and techniques, including drawing, printmaking and sculpture.
-Sessions last for two hours and are open to all abilities – no experience necessary – and offer the opportunity to work on something creative, stimulating and absorbing with the aim of increasing well-being.